Golden Creeping Jenny, Gold Moneywort

 Lysimachia nummularia L. is the correct and accepted scientific name for this species of Lysimachia.
 It was named and described by Carl von Linnaeus in Species Plantarum in 1753.

-Plants of the World Online lists 260 accepted species in the Lysimachia genus.
+Plants of the World Online lists 256 accepted species in the Lysimachia genus (as of 2-22-19 when I am updating this page).
 The genus is a member of the Primulaceae family with 52 other genera.
 This information was found on Plants of the World Online which is a fairly new site and still uploading data.
-That, with the fact that further testing is ongoing means these numbers can change at any moment…
+That, with the fact that further testing is ongoing means these numbers can change at any moment… There were 260 accepted species when I first wrote this page.

 The Lysimachia genus was originally in the Primulaceae (Primrose) family, or at least it had been there for a long time.
 Several years ago it was reclassified and placed in the Myrsinaceae family.
 Not long after that, the Myrsinaceae family was included as a subfamily of the Primulaceae family and renamed Myrsinoideae.
 In other words, it is back where it was in the first place and probably where it belongs.
 Not all “groups” recognize the subfamily deal anyway.